dataforgoodfr/CarbonBombs/README.md

 - Global-Coal-Mine-Tracker-April-2023.xlsx : The Global Coal Mine Tracker (GCMT) is a worldwide dataset of coal mines and proposed projects.
 The tracker provides asset-level details on ownership structure, development stage and status, coal type, production, workforce size, reserves and resources, methane emissions, geolocation, and over 30 other categories.
 This data will not be tracked under this repository as it Distributed under a Creative Commons Attribution 4.0 International License.
 It can be freely download through this page : <https://globalenergymonitor.org/projects/global-coal-mine-tracker/download-data/>
 - Global-Oil-and-Gas-Extraction-Tracker-Feb-2023.xlsx : The Global Oil and Gas Extraction Tracker (GOGET) is a global dataset of oil and gas resources and their development.
 GOGET includes information on discovered, in-development, and operating oil and gas units worldwide, including both conventional and unconventional assets.
 This data will not be tracked under this repository as it Distributed under a Creative Commons Attribution 4.0 International License.
 It can be freely download through this page : <https://globalenergymonitor.org/projects/global-oil-gas-extraction-tracker/>
 - undata_*.csv : Statistical datasets downloaded from the UNSD databases website (<https://data.un.org/>)
+- company_url.csv : URLs of website and logos of companies found manually.

 ## Output data